|Office/Phone||S47A, (408) 864 8806.|

 with grade F for test/ assignment, and, or dismissal from class depending on the circumstances.

 The course grade is based on the fixed scale below.
-Grades aren’t given to you, they
+Grades are not given to

-are earned by your desire and willingness to be consistent, persistent and hardworking.
+you, they are earned by your desire and willingness to be consistent, persistent and

-There are three components to the total grade in this course, in-class tests and quizzes,
+hardworking.
+There are three components to the total grade in this course, in-class

 How am I doing in this class?